thomp/dired-launch/README.md

 # dired-launch

+*Launch an external application from dired*

+---

-**dired-launch** is a launcher for the emacs [dired-mode](https://www.emacswiki.org/emacs/DiredMode).
-In a nutshell, it lets you select one or more files and then launch an external application with that file.
+**dired-launch** is a launcher for the Emacs [dired-mode](https://www.emacswiki.org/emacs/DiredMode).
+In a nutshell, it lets you select a file and then launch an external application with that file.

 ## Getting started